Cách trích xuất bảng từ PDF sang Excel (Miễn phí)

 Even with the best extraction method, you may want to clean up the data in Excel:

-Fix number formatting: Extracted numbers may be formatted as text.
+Fix number formatting: Extracted numbers may be formatted as text if the original PDF stored them as text strings.
 Select the column, go to Data → Text to Columns → Finish, and Excel will convert text to numbers.

 Standardize dates: Different documents use different date formats.
-Use Find & Replace or a formula to standardize to your preferred format.
+Use Find & Replace or a formula to standardize to your preferred format (YYYY-MM-DD is universally unambiguous).

 Split or merge columns: If a "Name" column contains both first and last names, use Text to Columns with a space delimiter to split them.
-If you need to combine columns, use CONCATENATE() or the & operator.
+If you need to combine columns (like separate "City" and "Country" columns into a single address field), use CONCATENATE() or the & operator.

 With AI extraction tools like DocPrivy, you can do much of this customization before exporting — reordering, hiding, and merging columns in the preview — so the Excel file arrives closer to its final form.